Today's Articles

 They were expected to be "tall, tan, and terrific," which meant they had to be at least 5'6" tall, light-skinned, and under 21 years of age.
 The male dancers' skin colors were more varied.
 "Black performers did not mix with the club's clientele, and after the show, many of them went next door to the basement of the superintendent at 646 Lenox, where they imbibed corn whiskey, peach brandy, and marijuana."
 Ellington was expected to write "jungle music" for a white audience; his contributions to the Cotton Club were priceless, as described in this 1937 New York Times excerpt: "So long may the empirical Duke and his music-making rooster's reign and long may the Cotton Club continue to remember that it came down from Harlem."

-During the Harlem years, Shows at the Cotton Club were musical revues, and several were called "Cotton Club Parade" followed by the year.
+During the Harlem years, Shows at the Cotton Club were musical revues, and several were called "Cotton Club Parade" following the year.
 The revues featured dancers, singers, comedians, variety acts, and a house band.
-The first revue that Ellington's orchestra performed was called "Rhythmania" and featured Adelaide Hall.
+The first revue Ellington's orchestra performed was called "Rhythmania" and featured Adelaide Hall.
 Hall had just recorded several songs with Ellington, including "Creole Love Call," which became a worldwide hit.
 The club also enabled him to develop his repertoire while composing dance tunes for the shows and overtures, transitions, accompaniments, and "jungle" effects, allowing him the freedom to experiment with orchestral arrangements that touring bands rarely experienced.

-Langston Hughes, a key figure of the Harlem Renaissance, attended the Cotton Club as a rare black customer.
+Langston Hughes, a key figure of the Harlem Renaissance, attended the Cotton Club as a rare Black customer.
 Following his visit, Hughes criticized the club’s segregated atmosphere and commented that it was "a Jim Crow club for gangsters and monied whites."
 In addition to the "jungle music" and plantation-themed interior, Hughes believed that Madden’s idea of "authentic black entertainment" was similar to the entertainment provided at a zoo.
 That white "strangers were given the best ringside tables to sit and stare at the Negro customers - like amusing animals in a zoo."
 Hughes also believed that the Cotton Club negatively affected the Harlem community.
 The club brought an "influx of whites toward Harlem after sundown, flooding the little cabarets and bars where formerly only colored people laughed and sang."
 Hughes also mentioned how many of the neighboring cabarets, especially black cabarets, were forced to close due to the competition from the Cotton Club.
 These smaller clubs did not have a large floor or music by famous entertainers like Ellington.

 The Cotton Club reopened later that year at Broadway and 48th.
-The site chosen for the new Cotton Club was a big room on the top floor of a building where Broadway and Seventh Avenue meet, an important midtown crossroads at the center of the Great White Way, the Broadway Theater District.
+The site chosen for the new Cotton Club was a big room on the top floor of a building where Broadway and Seventh Avenue meet, an essential midtown crossroads at the center of the Great White Way, the Broadway Theater District.
 The Cotton Club closed permanently in 1940 under pressure from higher rents, changing taste, and a federal investigation into tax evasion by Manhattan nightclub owners.
 The Latin Quarter nightclub opened in its space, and the building was torn down in 1989 to build a hotel.

 New Poem Each Day